Shapley values and machine learning to characterize metamaterials for seismic applications: EXPLORATORY DATA ANALYSIS (EDA) FOR BRAGG SCATTERING

-The comparison between these result from Sobol analysis and our results on Shapley value can be done as follows.
-For the \emph{first frequency cut-off point}: (i) From the Shapley results, density ratio is obtained as the dominant parameter for higher ranges.
-As the Sobol analysis goes beyond our range for the density ratio values, it is possible that density continues to govern for most of the values within the range.
-Therefore, density being the dominant parameter for Sobol analysis can be explained, as the sensitivity analysis does not determine if there is a transition between dominant parameters. (ii) Shapley value also determines that Young's modulus ratio has no effect over lowering the first frequency cut-off point, which also does not appear as an effective parameter with the Sobol analysis. ~ For the \emph{width of first band-gap}, (i) Thickness ratio is obtained as the dominant ratio with Sobol analysis.
-When the observation range of the Sobol analysis is considered, it directly fits into the ranges that the thickness ratio governs the design by itself in the Shapley value results. (ii) When interaction is not considered, secondary and tertiary parameters predicted by Sobol analysis align perfectly with Shapley value analysis results.
+The comparison between the results obtained from Sobol analysis and our findings on Shapley value analysis can be outlined as follows.
+For the \emph{first frequency cut-off point}: \begin{enumerate} \item[(i)] Shapley value analysis identifies density ratio as the dominant parameter for higher ranges.
+Given that Sobol analysis extends beyond our density ratio range, it suggests that density likely remains influential across most values within the range.
+Thus, the prominence of density as a dominant parameter in Sobol analysis can be justified, as the sensitivity analysis does not discern transitions between dominant parameters. \item[(ii)] Additionally, Shapley value analysis indicates that Young's modulus ratio does not impact the reduction of the first frequency cut-off point, a finding mirrored by Sobol analysis, where Young's modulus ratio does not emerge as an effective parameter. \end{enumerate} For the \emph{width of the first band-gap}: \begin{enumerate} \item[(i)] Sobol analysis identifies thickness ratio as the dominant factor.
+Considering the observation range of the Sobol analysis, it consistently aligns with the ranges where the thickness ratio governs the design in the Shapley value results. \item[(ii)] Notably, when interactions are not factored in, secondary and tertiary parameters predicted by Sobol analysis align closely with the results of Shapley value analysis. \end{enumerate}